jstokesdubose/custcontroltraining/Src/ToC/Environment.md

 Installing Docker, building a sandbox container, and connecting via VS Code is presumed but not covered in this tutorial.

 ## <a name="git">Git</a>
-A Git repository will be used (Tigunia GitHub account), and installing Waldo's AL extension suite will install the VSCode tools needed to work with Git within VSCode.
+A Git repository will be used (Tigunia DevOps), and installing Waldo's AL extension suite will install the VSCode tools needed to work with Git within VSCode.

 [Git Desktop](https://desktop.github.com/) is quite helpful in utilizing Git to greater potential andcan be downloaded from the provided link.

 ## <a name="vsc">Visual Studio Code</a>
 VS Code is the only IDE used in this training.

 Several Extensions for VS Code should be included in your installation.

 * Live Server (Ritwick Dey)
 * AL Extension Pack (waldo)

-In addition to the AL-code add-ins, one more is recommended:
+In addition to Waldo's AL-code add-ins, one more is recommended:
 [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), with it's familiar *GoLive* button in the bottom of the VS Code window.

 The *Live Server* extension will allow the coder to see immediate changes to an HTML (with JavaScript) page.